-Explore some of the best mountain biking throughout Florida, the southeastern U.S. and even internationally.
+Explore some of the best mountain biking in Florida and even internationally.

-Santos includes 80+ miles of single-track diverse bike trails for beginners as well as expert-level trails that will challenge even the most elite riders.
+Santos includes 80-plus miles of single-track diverse bike trails for beginners as well as expert-level trails that will challenge even the most elite riders.

 Annually, in the first weekend in March, OMBA hosts the Santos Fat Tire Festival at the trailhead and campground.
 It draws all of the top MTB manufacturers for the vendor village, demo rides and over 400 registered participants who enjoy organized trail rides and related events.
 It sells out every year quickly, so make sure to sign up as soon as it is announced.

-Also available at the Santos Trailhead is access to the Cross Florida Greenway’s extensive equestrian trail network--with 60+ miles of horse trails, including varying levels of difficulty and wagon/carriage opportunities.
+Also available at the Santos Trailhead is access to the Cross Florida Greenway’s extensive equestrian trail network, with 60-plus miles of horse trails, including varying levels of difficulty and wagon/carriage opportunities.

 The Florida National Scenic Trail hiking trail also traverses through the Santos Trailhead and runs westward to Dunnellon from Santos for approximately 24 miles and eastward 10-plus miles before entering the Ocala National Forest.